 The aluminum wheels feature “Y”-shaped spokes that help reduce unsprung weight.
 The light hoops have a greater influence on handling than the numbers alone suggest.

 Great handling and precise steering demand a premium front suspension.
 That’s why the CB650R now features a Showa Separate Function Front Fork Big Piston unit (SFF-BP).
 It offers both reduced weight, superior rigidity, and excellent overall performance.
-Plus it offers adjustability for spring preload as well as rebound and compression damping.

 A bike’s handlebar makes a huge difference in how you relate to your machine.
 We changed the handlebar angle for 2021 as well, moving it up three degrees.
 It’s a little change, but it makes tight, slow-speed turns easier.